 Did you realize the last figure looks slightly different?
-Notice the wrist and elbow has ball joints?
-This one here belong to the figma series.
+Notice the wrist and elbow have ball joints?
+This one here belongs to the figma series.

 The last one will wrap up our discussion on the different types of anime figures!

 Lastly, figma series is a line of action figures produced by Max Factory and distributed by Good Smile Company.
 These hand-sized figures are designed with articulation in mind, keeping it as real as possible.

 Generally, figma figures are about 13-20 cm.
 They usually come with a clear stand for support.
 Poses are made possible with high articulating ball joints and various interchangeable parts and accessories.

 In this sense, you are getting something similar to Nendoroid.
 Figma keeps the proportions as realistic as possible.
 Also, you have the freedom recreates memorable action poses or come up with entirely original movements.

 Overall, they cost about 3,000 yen to 5,000 yen, about $35 to $60 (SGD).
 Generally, they should not exceed more than $100.

 Question for you!
 Are you more interested in cute, chibi characters or figures that are kept as real as possible?
 Then, that would be your answer to getting either Nendoroids or figma series.

 Have you finally figured out the different types of anime figures?